Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Methods

+assuming an i.i.d. sampled approximation error.
+This assumption serves as a simple stand-in, since surrogate construction is not the focus of this work.
+It suffices to demonstrate that even a basic error model outperforms making no error assumption at all.
+In general, UA-SABI is not limited to the i.i.d. case; heteroscedastic surrogate error models \citep[\eg][]{kohlhaas2023gaussian} are fully compatible with the method.

-assuming an i.i.d sampled approximation error.
-The type of optimality of $\surrogate$ is implied by the distributions of $\inputs$ and $\parameters$ in $\trainingdata$ and the shape of the error model $p(\approxerror \mid \approxnoise)$.
-Sampling-based algorithms such as MCMC can be used to estimate the surrogate posterior $\eqref{eq:posterior}$.
+The conditions under which $\surrogate$ is considered optimal are implied by the assumed distributions of $\inputs$ and $\parameters$ in $\trainingdata$ and the specified error model $p(\approxerror \mid \approxnoise)$.
+Sampling-based algorithms such as MCMC can be used to estimate the surrogate posterior \eqref{eq:posterior}.
 For the considered surrogates, this is tractable since their likelihoods are fast to evaluate, and the surrogate posterior -- compared to model parameter posteriors across datasets -- is estimated only once.
-While this formulation fully captures surrogate uncertainty, we now temporarily simplify the setup by omitting this uncertainty to introduce an uncertainty-unaware baseline method -- Surrogate-based ABI.
+While this formulation fully captures surrogate uncertainty, we now temporarily simplify the setup by omitting this uncertainty to introduce an uncertainty-\emph{unaware} baseline method -- Surrogate-based ABI.
 This allows us to isolate and demonstrate the benefit of propagating surrogate uncertainty through to inference.